List of iCarly characters: Minor characters

+Hazel (Sherry Weston) is an elderly woman that assists Gibby in retrieving a five-dollar bill from a Tree in "iDo".
+Despite promising to get coffee with her afterwards, he takes off with the bill after she falls down.

 Cal (Jake Siegel) was Carly's assistant in "iGo Nuclear".
 He was helping her with a school science project for her teacher, Mr. Henning.
 Cal was actually a criminal because he had a history of building illegal nuclear projects using black market uranium.

 Mitch (Danny Woodburn) appears in "iChristmas".
 He is the guardian angel who granted Carly's wish for Spencer to become normal.
 He teaches Carly a valuable lesson in an attempt to gain his wings, which turns out to be chicken wings.

 Melanie Puckett (Jennette McCurdy) is Sam's identical twin sister who appears in "iTwins".
 According to Sam, she is a straight "A" student, follows all the rules, and goes to a fancy boarding school in Blandale, Vermont.

 Fleck and Dave (Daven Wilson and Joey Luthman) are two teenage boys who cohost a web show and appear in "iQuit iCarly".
-The two are good friends but have very different opinions.
+The two are good friends but have very different opinions on how the show itself is written.
+A breakup between them inadvertently causes a breakup between Carly and Sam.

 Cort and Ashley (Daniel Booko and Teresa Castillo) are two teenagers hired as interns in the episode "iHire An Idiot".

 Steven Carson (Cameron Stewart) is Carly and Tori's ex-boyfriend on "iParty with Victorious".

 Adam (Max Ehrich) is Carly's love interest in "iStart a Fanwar."
 He attendeds Webicon in the episode.
 He is upset with the rumors that Carly and Freddie are dating by the shippers.

 Goopy Gilbert (Jeremy Dozier) is an extreme Seddie fan best known for shouting "SEDDIE!"
 He is first seen in "iStart a Fanwar" as a Seddier in the crowd.
 In "iLost My Mind", he is the second video chatter debating whether or not Sam and Freddie should be together.

-He loves spaghetti and his bedroom is decorated with pictures of Sam and Freddie.
+Ricky Flame (Al Espinosa) is a celebrity chef who appeared in "iCook".
+He is obsessed with winning and experiences his first loss on a broadcast of iCarly, which puts him into a deep depression.
+He later enrolls in a children's wrestling program to relive the thrill of winning.

 LeAnne Carter (Gilland Jones) is Sam's former rival when they competed in beauty pageants.
 She has won many beauty pageants.
 Despite Sam disliking her, LeAnne is actually kind to Sam and others.